Abhishek-2416/ERC20-zk-Airdrop-using-PolygonId/Notes.md

 - After doing this make the changes as mentioned in the top at the readme of the abhove repository
 - Follow the video https://www.youtube.com/watch?v=w0anLue7yZI to know how to set up the node

+### ERC20 Verifier Contract

+- Where in we need to inherit the ZKPVerifier Contract ,When the users will submit their proof to claim the airdrop by calling submitZKPResponse
+- The ERC20Verifier contract must define at least a single TRANSFER_REQUEST_ID.
+This is the Identifier of the request that the contract is making to the user.
+- The ZKPVerifier Contract provides 2 hooks:`_beforeProofSubmit` and `afterProofSubmit`.
+These hooks are called before and after any proof gets submitted and can be used create personalized logic inside your Smart Contract.
+In this specific case, it must be checked that the sender of the proof matches the address contained in the proof challenge.
+This requirement is necessary to prevent proof front-running.
+This condition is added inside _beforeProofSubmit.
+The airdrop logic must be added inside _afterProofSubmit.
+-